ttn9171/Portfolio/README.md

 # 👋 Hi, I'm Thao!

 Welcome to my GitHub portfolio!
-I’m an aspiring Data Analyst with a focus on solving real-world problems using data-driven solutions.
+I’m an aspiring Data Analyst with a focus on solving real-world problems using data driven solutions, engaging storytelling, and  impactful visualizations.

-This portfolio includes projects that I have developed to apply and expand my skills in data analysis, visualization, and business intelligence.
+This portfolio includes projects that I have developed to apply and expand my skills in data analysis, visualizations, and business intelligence.
 Each project demonstrates my ability to solve real-world problems through analysis, data cleaning and modeling, with the help of analytical and visualization tools.

 ## 🌟 About Me